 ‘Cookies’ are small text files that are stored by the browser (for example, Internet Explorer or Safari) on your computer or mobile phone.
 They allow websites to store things like user preferences.
 You can think of cookies as providing a ‘memory’ for the website, so that it can recognise you when you come back and respond appropriately.

 Cookies set by the website owner or service provider (in this case, Cloudmattr) are called “first party cookies”.
 Cookies set by parties other than the website owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the website or service you are using (such as advertising, interactive content and analytics).
 The third parties that set these third party cookies can recognize your computer both when it visits the website or service in question and also when it visits certain other websites or services.

-A visit to a page on Optimo Analytics website may generate the following types of cookie:
+A visit to a page on Cloudmattr website may generate the following types of cookie:

 Site performance cookies

 Third party advertising cookies

 This type of cookie is used to recognize repeat visitors to the site.
 We use these cookies to record your browsing history, the pages you have visited, and your settings and preferences each time you visit the Site.

 Analytics cookies monitor how users reached the Site, and how they interact with and move around once on the Site.
 These cookies can tell us whether or not you have visited the site before.

 Your browser will tell us if you have these cookies and, if you don’t, we generate new ones.
 This allows us to track how many individual users we have, and how often they visit the site.
 Unless you are signed in to Cloudmattr, we cannot use these cookies to identify individuals.
 We use them to gather statistics, for example, the number of visits to a page.
 If you are logged in, we will also know the details you gave to us for this, such as your username and email address.